Philippine storm weakens after killing at least nine, leaving thousands stranded

 Villages far from rivers in Nueva Ecija were flooded as water from the mountains came rushing down plains and valleys.

-"We're seven kilometers away from the river but we were still inundated," Simbulan said adding five-foot floods swept away farm animals and some houses made of light materials.
+"We're seven kilometres away from the river but we were still inundated," Simbulan said adding five-foot floods swept away farm animals and some houses made of light materials.

-Close to 183,000 people had been evacuated from low-lying and landslide-prone areas and brought to shelters, the disaster agency said.
+Nearly 183,000 people felt the impact of the typhoon, of whom more than 65,000 had been evacuated from low-lying and landslide-prone areas, the disaster agency said.
 About 6,000 people were stranded in various ports across the main Luzon island.

 An average of 20 typhoons hit the Philippines every year.